aritrasinha108/IRIS_191EC108_1_MEAN-STACK/README.md

 # Impementated Features
 ### 1. Authentication using passport.js for admin and a student with passwords stored after being hashed
-### 2. CRUD operations can be performed on books by an admin
+### 2. CRUD operations can be performed on books by an admin with the images stored in the database using gridfs and multer
 ### 3. Issue requests can be created by a student for any book available and the same can be approved or declined by an admin.
 ### 4. The issued books can be returned by the student.
-### 5. Page to show all the transanctions made by a student.
+### 5. Page to show all the transanctions made by a student or and admin along with the issue dates and return dates (if any).
 ### 6. Page to show all the books borrowed by a student.
+### 7. Restriction of students to go to admin's page and vice-versa.